 Ireland was recently strongly criticised by the UN Human Rights Committee for its stance on abortion.
 The UN Committee, which monitors states' compliance with the International Covenant on Civil and Political Rights, found that Irish abortion laws violate human rights and are in serious breach of the country's international obligations.
 Terminating a pregnancy is criminalised in most circumstances in Ireland, carrying a prison sentence of up to 14 years.
 Women and girls who, for example, have been raped, who are carrying a non-viable pregnancy or whose health is at risk, are forced to either carry the pregnancy to term or travel outside the country to obtain abortions, mostly travelling to England.
-Amnesty published a report in June 2015 on access to abortion in Ireland which also looks at the impact on women having to travel to the UK to access sometimes life-saving healthcare.
+Amnesty will be publishing a report in March 2015 on access to abortion in Ireland which will also look at the impact on women of having to travel to the UK to access sometimes life-saving healthcare.